kevinabouhanna/Overlook/README.md

 Dev Features

+- Move component-specific styles to their components (DX)
 - Add primary, secondary and tertiary to colors
   - Tokenize the design system (DX)
 - Use Google's Rich Results Test or Schema Markup Validator to verify your schema markup (SEO)